RodriguezAndres/RodriguezAndres.github.io/_posts/2015-11-14-starting-blog.markdown

 ```
 Get a [GitHub](http://github.com) account with some *username*
 Set up a [new repository](https://github.com/new) named *username*.github.io
-Go to the folder where you want to store your blog files and clone the new repository (steps were taken from [here](https://pages.github.com/))
+Go to the folder where you want to store your blog files and clone the new repository
 </code>

 <p><div class="highlight"><pre><code class="language-bash" data-lang="bash"> <span class="nv">$ </span>git clone https://github.com/<em>username</em>/<em>username</em>.github.io